s3curitybug/similarity-uniform-fuzzy-hash/README.md

 <p align="center"><img src="readme-media/similarity-algorithm.png" width=500/></p>

 Also note that the factor must be chosen carefully.
 The factor indicates the mean block size, in other words, the mean amount of bytes that must appear consecutively in both files such that some similarity is added to the score.
-This means that choosing too small factors would divide files in too small blocks, which may lead to similarities higher than expected and false possitives in similarity detections, while choosing too big factors would divide files in too big blocks, which may cause similarities lower than expected and false negatives.
+This means that choosing too small factors would divide files in too small blocks, which may lead to similarities higher than expected and false positives in similarity detections, while choosing too big factors would divide files in too big blocks, which may cause similarities lower than expected and false negatives.

 Additionally, the hash length (which depends on the amount of blocks) is proportional to the file size divided by the factor.
 This means that big files and small factors produce large hashes (high amount of blocks), while small files and big factors produce small hashes (low amount of blocks).
 Consequently, it is recommended using a big factor when comparing big files, and a small factor when comparing small ones.
 However, two hashes can only be compared if they were computed with the same factor.
 This means that, when comparing small files to big ones, a small factor must be used.